Random walks in random hypergeometric environment: Proof of the invariant measure criterion

 \section{Proof of the invariant measure criterion}

-Proving Theorem \ref{thm:point of view} part \ref{item: kappa smaller than 1} is done by following \cite{sabot2013particle}[Chapter 5] where in the Proof of Theorem 1(II) there, for transience one can use one uses our Theorem \ref{thm:green moment}, and in the last paragraph there, instead of the cited Theorem 3 there, one uses our Lemma \ref{lem:leaving edge infty}.
+Proving Theorem \ref{thm:point of view} part \ref{item: kappa smaller than 1} is done by following \cite{sabot2013particle}[Chapter 5] where in the Proof of Theorem 1(II) there, for transience one uses our Theorem \ref{thm:green moment}, and in the last paragraph there, instead of the cited Theorem 3 there, one uses our Lemma \ref{lem:leaving edge infty}.

 Part \ref{item: kappa larger than 1} of Theorem \ref{thm:point of view} is more involved.
 The strategy of the proof is to consider the Radon-Nikodym derivatives $f_N$ of the invariant probability measure for the process from the point of view of the walker defined on the edges the $N$-torus.
 Then, showing that if $p\in[1,\kappa)$ then the $L^p$ norm of $f_N$ with respect to the initial measure on the $N$-torus is uniformly bounded.
 This is the content of Lemma \ref{lem:main lemma - bounding f_N} below, where its proof is the main ingredient of the proof.
 We shall first state the lemma, following the necessary preparations in Chapters \ref{sec:arc graph identities} and \ref{sec:time reversal}.